 - 3 tablespoons fresh lime juice

-- 1/2 cup plus 1 tablespoon granulated sugar
+- ½ cup plus 1 tablespoon granulated sugar

-- Blackberries for garnishing the tarts
+- blackberries for garnishing the tarts

-- Edible flowers and mint leaves (optional)
+- edible flowers and mint leaves for deocrating (optional)

 - 1 cup fresh blackberries